Public Comment Period on Disadvantaged Community Definition

 The Lake Champlain Basin Program is committed to advancing diversity, equity, and inclusion across our work.
-In response to the U.S. federal Justice40 Initiative and corresponding Environmental Protection Agency (EPA) guidance, LCBP has developed a definition of ‘disadvantaged community’ to guide funding decisions.
+In response to the U.S. federal Justice40 Initiative and corresponding Environmental Protection Agency (EPA) guidance, LCBP has developed a definition of ‘communities with disadvantages’ to guide funding decisions.
 LCBP has set a goal that 40% of funds distributed through our grant programs will support projects that benefit disadvantaged audiences, occur in communities identified as disadvantaged, or have demonstrable benefits to disadvantaged communities.

-The criteria included in LCBP’s definition of a disadvantaged community will be an additional consideration for funding projects that meet the objectives of LCBP’s management plan Opportunities for Action: an Evolving Plan for the Future of the Lake Champlain Basin.
+The criteria included in LCBP’s definition of communities with disadvantages will be an additional consideration for funding projects that meet the objectives of LCBP’s management plan Opportunities for Action: an Evolving Plan for the Future of the Lake Champlain Basin.

-Questions relating to LCBP’s disadvantaged community definition can be directed to Mae Kate Campbell, LCBP Associate Scientist (mkcampbell@lcbp.org).
+Questions relating to LCBP’s definition of communities with disadvantages can be directed to Mae Kate Campbell, LCBP Associate Scientist (mkcampbell@lcbp.org).

 For LCBP funding purposes, a community is considered disadvantaged if it meets any one or more of the following criteria: